wa0x6e/cal-heatmap/options/itemSelector.md

 # itemSelector

-Defines where the calendar should be rendered
+Specify where the calendar should be rendered
 {: .fs-6 }

 ```js